The Royal Opera

 The Royal Opera is a British opera company based in central London, resident at the Royal Opera House in Covent Garden.
-Along with the English National Opera, it is one of the two principal opera companies in London.
+Along with English National Opera, it is one of the two principal opera companies in London.
 Founded in 1946 as the Covent Garden Opera Company, the company had that title until 1968.
 It brought a long annual season and consistent management to a house that had previously hosted short seasons under a series of impresarios.
 Since its inception, it has shared the Royal Opera House with the dance company now known as The Royal Ballet.
+The two companies belong to an umbrella organisation, the Royal Ballet and Opera, which was known as the Royal Opera House prior to 2024.

 When the company was formed, its policy was to perform all works in English, but since the late 1950s most operas have been performed in their original language.
 From the outset, performers have comprised a mixture of British and Commonwealth singers and international guest stars, but fostering the careers of singers from within the company was a consistent policy of the early years.
 Among the many guest performers have been Maria Callas, Plácido Domingo, Kirsten Flagstad, Hans Hotter, Birgit Nilsson, Luciano Pavarotti and Elisabeth Schwarzkopf.
 Among those who have risen to international prominence from the ranks of the company are Geraint Evans, Joan Sutherland, Kiri Te Kanawa and Jon Vickers.

 The company's growth under the management of David Webster from modest beginnings to parity with the world's greatest opera houses was recognised by the grant of the title "The Royal Opera" in 1968.
 Under Webster's successor, John Tooley, appointed in 1970, The Royal Opera prospered, but after his retirement in 1988, there followed a period of instability and the closure of the Royal Opera House for rebuilding and restoration between 1997 and 1999.
 The 21st century has seen a stable managerial regime once more in place.
-The company has had six music directors since its inception: Karl Rankl, Rafael Kubelík, Georg Solti, Colin Davis, Bernard Haitink and Antonio Pappano.
+The company has had seven music directors since its inception: Karl Rankl, Rafael Kubelík, Georg Solti, Colin Davis, Bernard Haitink, Antonio Pappano and Jakub Hrůša.